simon-stahlberg/mimir/README.md

 ### 4.3.
 Concepts

-- Use prefixes `Is` or `Has` to obtain more meaningful names.
-Every template parameter must be constrained using a suitable concept.
+- Every template parameter must be constrained using a suitable concept.

+### 4.4.
+Memory allocations

+- Reuse preallocated memory where possible, leave copying up to the user by returning const references to internal memory.
+For example, the `ObjectGraphFactory` returns a const reference to an `ObjectGraph`.
+The user can decide to copy it for persistent storage, or perform temporary operations such as computing a graph certificate.